CG14 SPECIAL EDUCATIONAL NEEDS and DISABILITY POLICY

 To find up to date Information on Local Offer, Services and Support for children and young people with Special Educational Needs and disability aged 0-25.
 Please click the link below.

-Maytree Nursery and Infants School has a named SENCO who is undertaken the new Government SENCO qualification and a named Governor responsible for SEN. They ensure that the Maytree Nursery and Infants School Special Educational Needs policy works within the guidelines and inclusion policies of the Special Educational Needs and Disability Code of Practice: 0-25 years (DfE, July 2014), the Local Education Authority and other policies current within the school.
+Maytree Nursery and Infants School has a named SENCO who is undertaking the new Government SENCO qualification and a named Governor responsible for SEN. They ensure that the Maytree Nursery and Infants School Special Educational Needs policy works within the guidelines and inclusion policies of the Special Educational Needs and Disability Code of Practice: 0-25 years (DfE, July 2014) ,Part 3 of the Children and Families Act 2014, which sets out schools’ responsibilities for pupils with SEN and disabilities,The Special Educational Needs and Disability Regulations 2014, which set out schools’ responsibilities for education, health and care (EHC) plans, SEN co-ordinators (SENCOs) and the SEN information report and, the Local Education Authority and other policies current within the school.

 At Maytree we believe that all children have an equal right to a full and rounded education which will enable them to achieve their full potential.
 We use our best endeavours to secure special educational provision for pupils for whom this is required, that is ‘additional to and different from’ that provided within the differentiated curriculum to better respond to the four areas of need identified in the new Code of Practice (September 2014).